How to Setup React Native Web in a Remix project

 import { renderToString, renderToStaticMarkup } from "react-dom/server";

-import { RemixServer } from "@remix-run/react"";
+import { RemixServer } from "remix";

-import type { EntryContext } from "@remix-run/node";
+import type { EntryContext } from "remix";

 import { AppRegistry } from "react-native";